 · No automatic telephone dialing device may telephone 911, nor police offices, with a prerecorded message.

 · Permitted users must instruct all persons having access to the alarm system in the operation of the device.
 The instruction must include information on activation and deactivation of the system, including pass code if needed for the alarm company.

 Violations of any of the provisions of this ordinance will result in a citation to the owner/operator of the premises.
 Citations may range from $20-$500.

-The Police Department may suspend an alarm permit for 365 days during which time the alarm system shall not be used.
+The Police Department may suspend an alarm permit during which time the alarm system shall not be used.
 The Police Department is authorized to disable an alarm system that does not conform to alarm ordinance.